-11.3.2.7.1 Pressure readings shall be recorded at the highest, most remote discharge device.

-11.3.2.7.2 A second pressure reading shall be recorded at the main control valve.

-11.3.2.7.3 Readings shall be compared to the hydraulic design pressures to ensure the original system design requirements are met.

-11.3.3 Multiple Systems.
-The maximum number of systems expected to operate in case of fire shall be tested simultaneously to inspect the adequacy of the water supply and concentrate pump.

-11.3.4 Manual Actuation Devices.
+- 11.3.2.8.1 Pressure readings shall be recorded at the highest, most remote discharge device. - 11.3.2.8.2 A second pressure reading shall be recorded at the main control valve. - 11.3.2.8.3 Readings shall be compared to the hydraulic design pressures to ensure the original system design requirements are met. - 11.3.3 Multiple Systems.
+The maximum number of systems expected to operate in case of fire shall be tested simultaneously to inspect the adequacy of the water supply and concentrate pump. - 11.3.4 Manual Actuation Devices.
 Manual actuation devices shall be tested annually.

-11.3.5 Concentration Testing.
+11.3.5\ Concentration Testing.

-11.3.5.1 During the full flow foam test, a foam sample shall be taken.
+- 11.3.5.1 During the operational test, a foam sample shall be taken. - N 11.3.5.2 Where approved by the authority having jurisdiction, simulated foam concentrates or alternative test systems shall be

-11.3.5.2 The foam sample shall be inspected by refractometric or other methods to verify concentration of the solution.

-11.3.5.3 Concentration shall be within 10 percent of the acceptance test results but in no case more than 10 percent below minimum design standards.

-11.3.6 Return to Service.
-After the full flow test, the foamwater system shall be returned to service and the foam concentrate tank shall be replenished to design level.
+- permitted to be substituted for actual foam concentrate, but system pressures and flows shall remain as described above and meet manufacturer's system requirements and recommendations.
+[16:8.4.1.6] - 11.3.5.3 The foam sample shall be inspected by refractometric or other methods to verify concentration of the solution. - 11.3.5.4 Concentration shall be within 10 percent of the acceptance test results but in no case more than 10 percent below minimum design standards. - 11.3.6 Return to Service.
+After the full flow test, the foamwater sprinkler shall be returned to service and the foam concentrate tank shall be replenished to design level.